-- Philp Walton - current Marketing & Communications Department Coordinator expressed the intention to run for another term.
+- Philp Walton - current Outreach Department Coordinator expressed the intention to run for another term.

-- Jaz Parkyn - current Programs Department Coordinator expressed the intention to step down at the end of the term.
+- Harald Leithner - current Operations Department Coordinator expressed the intention to run for another term.

 Each interested individual in running as Candidate for any of the positions mentioned above shall send their application to the Secretary of Open Source Matters, Inc. containing:

 - their Full name (legal name)